edwardspec/fudocgenerator/README.md

 This will not overwrite existing images.

+NOTE: it's highly recommended to run some PNG-optimization tool (like "optipng" or "pngcrush") on the images in "filesToUpload" directory (before uploading them), because ImageMagick (which we use to crop sprites) doesn't do this "out of the box".

 ### Generating "only new" files for Pywikibot

 Because Pywikibot is not caching "does this page/image exist?", trying to reupload thousands of images (even though the image does exist, and the upload will be skipped) can be rather slow.
 To avoid this, you can run the following script: